Hi, I'm Maxi and thrilled that you are here.

 Marci pushed up from the sand and trudged back inside.
 She climbed the stairs in a daze and shuffled along the corridor to her suite.
 She changed into a pair of jeans and lifted the keys from the dresser.
 Moments later, her indigo Jaguar was headed along the open highway.

-Click on Garden of Soul tab for Chapter Two:
+Click on Behind the Bungalow tab for Chapter Two:

 To visit "Maxi's Comments"